togoid/togoid-config/docs/help.md

 - [API Documentation　(Swagger)](https://togoid.dbcls.jp/apidoc/)

 ## Statistics (as of July 2021)
-- Number of target DBs
+- Number of target datasets
-    - 62
+    - 64
-- Number of ID pairs
+- Number of dataset pairs
     - 154
 - For details on the target DBs and ID examples, please refer to the DATABASES tab.